AdhocMan/arbor/doc/concepts/interconnectivity.rst

        # Select based on the cell_global_label src and dest
        def __call__(self, src, dest):
+           # Select any connection between consecutive cells with wraparound
            if src.gid + 1 == dest.gid or (dest.gid == 0 and src.gid == ncells - 1):
                return True